 When you’re struggling to make ends meet, it’s natural to feel desperate or panicked.
 There are a lot of scammers out there just waiting for the chance to take advantage of you when you feel like that.

-Debt settlement plans provide an especially tempting opportunity for predators to make money off desperate people.
+Debt settlement plans are especially tempting for predators to make money off desperate people.
 To make sure that you don’t get taken advantage of, stay away from any debt settlement provider who does any of the following: